 - Fertilized eggs produce female worker ants and unfertilized eggs produce males.
 If these fertilized eggs and pupa are well nurtured then they could become queens as well.

-- Queen ants can fly during at least part of their adult life as they are born with wings.
+- Queen ants can fly during their adult life as they are born with wings.